All Episodes

 He's not affected by any of this.

-You know who to call in Washington, you're plugged in, you know who to call to make the problem uh the make the problem uh go away.
+You know who to call to make the problem go away.

-Um four of the five in-house lobbyists at Goldman Sachs were previously Democratic Party staffers.
+Four of the five in-house lobbyists at Goldman Sachs were previously Democratic Party staffers.

-What regulation at that stage does is essentially freeze the scene uh and allow your domination to become a permanent fact of life.
+What regulation at that stage does is essentially freeze the scene and allow your domination to become a permanent fact of life.

 And that is why established players like Goldman Sachs are always in favor of regulation.